What are the Keys to Consistently Great Tasting BBQ?

 2. Do not use aluminum pans when you marinade.
 The acids in the marinade can react with the aluminum and cause a serious problem.
 Always use a glass dish or a large plastic bag to marinade your meat.

 4. Marinades need refrigeration.
-Always keep the meat you are marinating or have marinated in the frig until you put it on the grill.
+Always keep the meat you are marinating or have marinated in the refrigerator until you put it on the grill or smoker.
 Once you put it on the grill and the heat from the grill reaches the marinade, the tendency is for the marinade to roll off the meat.
-So, all that work is for nothing, except the small amount of marinade that actually pierced the meat.
+So, all the work is for nothing, except the small amount of marinade that actually pierced the meat.

 5. Marinades have a short shelf life.
-Store any unused marinate in air tight container (remember o aluminum) in the fridge.
+Store any unused marinade in an air tight container (remember no aluminum) in the refrigerator.

 6. Marinades have a tendency to burn very easily on the outside of your meat.
 This creates an unpleasant taste and color to your meat.